Does Medicare Cover Walk In Bathtubs ?

 Other Medicare programs help participants to transition from nursing home care back into their own homes, or the community, such assisted living.

 An example of this is Money follows the person.

-Durable medical equipment which is required for the beneficiaries to return to their homes is bought by the program, and if the beneficiary is deemed to have to have a walk in tub they will most likely get one.
+Durable medical equipment which is required for the beneficiaries to return to their homes is bought by the program, and if the beneficiary is deemed to have a walk in tub, they will most likely get one.

-What is the path to purchasing DME’s with Medicaid waivers and HBSC programs ?
+What is the path to purchasing DME with Medicaid waivers and HCBS programs ?

 – get the doctor, or therapist, to provide a medical justification letter, stating that the equipment desired is medically necessary.

-– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter form the doctor, or therapist.
+– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter from the doctor, or therapist.

 – the supplier should fill out a Prior Approval Application.